Unable to choose between subscription billing and recurring billing?

 This question is buzzing around the market among businesses like food and catering, SaaS providers, and fitness providers.

-While subscription billing and recurring billing are terms used interchangeably, both have distinct differences in their model that you as a business need to know.
+While subscription based model and repeating billing are terms used interchangeably, both have distinct differences in their model that you as a business need to know.